 That's not to say that you will not find use made of cultivars of a species that happen to produce smaller leaves or needles than the original species.
-Maples and Pines are good examples of this, however the vigour and growth patterns of the species generally remain the same.
+Maples, and Pines are good examples of this, however the vigour, and growth patterns of the species generally remain the same.

-Bonsai is the tree and pot brought together in visual harmony.
+Bonsai is the tree, and pot brought together in visual harmony.
 Artistic shaped trees in the ground "In the Bonsai style" are topiary not Bonsai.

-|A bonsai should give the impression of being a tree not a shrub, the difference being that trees have defined foliage pads with open area's between them, a shrub is a blob of foliage, pruning will allow you to define and improve the branch structure.||
+|A bonsai should give the impression of being a tree not a shrub, the difference being that trees have defined foliage pads with open area's between them, a shrub is a blob of foliage, pruning will allow you to define, and improve the branch structure.||

 Bonsai are not fixed in time.
-As they grow and you become familiar with the techniques involved in maintaining and creating them, you may decide to alter the shape of a tree.
+As they grow, and you become familiar with the techniques involved in maintaining, and creating them, you may decide to alter the shape of a tree.
 You may remove a branch, or allow one to develop in a desirable location.
 Perhaps you will see a better front for your tree, allowing more of the trunk to be seen.
 Repotting will allow you to put this into practice, as wiring will allow you to alter the position of the branches.

 There is nothing as annoying as having a tree die on you.
 Anyone with a reasonable sized collection has lost trees, but as your abilities increase you will find this a rare event.

-Don't consider starting a collection if you think you may not have the time to maintain your trees, you may find yourself devoting more time to them than you would spend on the average dog (or kid), Bonsai are far less messy than both, don't bite, and don't drop things on the carpet!, it is a civilised and civilising pastime.
+Don't consider starting a collection if you think you may not have the time to maintain your trees, you may find yourself devoting more time to them than you would spend on the average dog (or kid), Bonsai are far less messy than both, don't bite, and don't drop things on the carpet!, it is a civilised, and civilising pastime.

-Bonsai can be obtained in a number of ways, a bonsai from a dealer may seem an expensive option, however you will be buying much more than just a tree, you will find someone to talk to if you have a problem.
-Most dealers run classes for beginners and indeed some organise workshops run by internationally known figures in the world of bonsai.
+Bonsai can be obtained in a number of ways, a bonsai from a dealer may seem an expensive option, however you will be buying much more than just a tree, and you will find someone to talk to if you have a problem.
+Most dealers run classes for beginners, and indeed some organise workshops run by internationally known figures in the world of bonsai.
 These courses are of great benefit if you want to take your knowledge that little bit further.
 Bonsai dealers will also be able to put you in touch with any local group.
-You should also bear in mind that the price tag on the tree reflects the time that someone has put into creating it and indeed if the tree is imported will reflect the shipping charge and any costs incurred while the tree is in quarantine.
+You should also bear in mind that the price tag on the tree reflects the time that someone has put into creating it, and indeed if the tree is imported will reflect the shipping charge, and any costs incurred while the tree is in quarantine.

 However the most rewarding way to start a bonsai collection is to